 - Stability and balance activities

 - Eat a variety of fruit and vegetables.
-Vegetables are a good source of vitamin C. The green and yellow vegetables have been shown in studies to help with supplying minerals to the bones.
+Vegetables are a good source of vitamin C. Studies show that green and yellow vegetables help supply minerals to the bones.
 Five daily servings of fruit and vegetables are recommended.

 - Add Vitamin D to your Diet.
 Many of us in North America do not get enough Vitamin D from the sun.
 Taking a vitamin D supplement is beneficial to see that you meet your vitamin D and calcium requirement.
 Ask your doctor of pharmacist what the recommended dose would be for your area.

 Get Enough Sleep